chrisleekr/binance-trading-bot/README.md

 **So use it at your own risk!
 I have no responsibility for any loss or hardship incurred directly or indirectly by using this code.**

+**Make sure you record last buy price in your note before you update any changes.**

 ## How it works

 ### Simple-Stop-Chaser